Pylons/pyramid/docs/narr/urldispatch.rst

 ------------------------

-It's useful to be able to take a peek under the hood when requests that enter your application arent matching your routes as you expect them to.
+It's useful to be able to take a peek under the hood when requests that enter your application aren't matching your routes as you expect them to.
 To debug route matching, use the ``PYRAMID_DEBUG_ROUTEMATCH`` environment variable or the ``pyramid.debug_routematch`` configuration file setting (set either to ``true``).
 Details of the route matching decision for a particular request to the